remiheens/mattermost-docker-arm/README.md

-# Application template for Mattermost
+# Mattermost server for ARM (V7 or 64)

-With this repository, you can run a Mattermost server based on docker container.

-You can run it on any platform, but the needs comes from own use case to run a mattermost server on a Raspberry Pi.

 I found a GitHub repository who built tar.gz release with a sourcecode that ca be run on a ARMv7, but I've the needs to run in a docker container.

+This repository contains a docker-compose.yml to run a mattermost stack onto a raspberry pi

+Or, you can find a bunch of script to build docker image based on https://github.com/mattermost/mattermost-server and build within GitHub Actions.

+Frequently, I create new release and new docker image, so if I'm late, feel free to open a Pull Request.

+You just have to update ’dependabot/go.mod’ and ’.github/workflows/release.yml’

 ## How to run